 \subsection{Basic \& Advanced RAG Components}

-\textbf{\({ \clubsuit}\) Pre-retrieval} Before retrieval, the pre-retrieval components leverage LLMs to refine user queries, enhancing the quality and relevance of the information retrieval process.
+\textbf{\({\clubsuit}\) Pre-retrieval} Before retrieval, the pre-retrieval components leverage LLMs to refine user queries, enhancing the quality and relevance of the information retrieval process.
 Key methodologies include Step-back Prompting (\texttt{SBPT}~\cite{ZhengMCCCLZ24}): Broaden's queries to enrich contextual grounding for answers, enhancing the contextual foundation for answer generation.
-Hypothetical Document Embedding (\texttt{HyDE}~\cite{GaoMLC23}): Transmutes the original query into a form that better aligns with the indexed documents, improving retrieval alignment and efficacy. \textbf{\({ \spadesuit}\) Retriever} We use two basic retrieval models as benchmarks: BGE-large and Jina-Large, along with their open-source and consistently robust embedding models.
+Hypothetical Document Embedding (\texttt{HyDE}~\cite{GaoMLC23}): Transmutes the original query into a form that better aligns with the indexed documents, improving retrieval alignment and efficacy.

+\textbf{\({\spadesuit}\) Retriever} We use two basic retrieval models as benchmarks: BGE-Large and JINA-Large, along with their open-source and consistently embedding models.
 For advanced retrieval strategies, we integrate the LlamaIndex to facilitate standard advanced methods.
-Reciprocal Rerank Fusion Retriever (\texttt{RRFusion}~\cite{CormackCB09}) fuse indexes with a BM25-based retriever, capturing both semantic relations and keyword relevance.
+Reciprocal Rerank Fusion Retriever (\texttt{RRFusion}~\cite{CormackCB09}) fuses indexes with a BM25-based retriever, capturing both semantic relations and keyword relevance.
 Both retrievers assign scores, enabling reciprocal reranking for node sorting without additional models or excessive computation.
-For dense retrieval, SentenceWindow Retriever (\texttt{StParser}) parses documents into single sentences per node, incorporating surrounding sentences for added context. \textbf{\({ \blacktriangledown}\) Post-processor} To improve retrieval accuracy and efficiency, XRAG uses post-processors like rerankers to refine nodes before returning them.
-We integrate the BGE reranker (BGE-RRK) from HuggingFace, which computes similarity scores using a Cross-Encoder model.
-Additionally, Jina-Reranker V2 (Jina-RRK) supports high-accuracy multilingual document reranking. \textbf{\({ \blacktriangle}\) Generator} The XRAG framework integrates various LLM generators, including those from HuggingFace Transformers APIs~\footnote{\url{https://github.com/huggingface/transformers}}, ensuring compatibility with open-source LLMs.
-It also integrates the Ollama~\footnote{\url{https://github.com/ollama}} framework, supporting the localized use of LLMs.
-In addition to open-source models, the generator module of XRAG includes support for closed-source LLM APIs.
-Thus, users can access diverse capabilities while retaining the option to use proprietary models.
+For dense retrieval, SentenceWindow Retriever (\texttt{StParser}) parses documents into single sentences per node, incorporating surrounding sentences for added context.